buildbot/buildbot/master/docs/manual/configuration/reporters.rst

 IRC Bot
 ~~~~~~~

 The :bb:reporter:`IRC` reporter creates an IRC bot which will attach to certain channels and be available for status queries.
 It can also be asked to announce builds as they occur, or be told to shut up.

 The IRC Bot in buildbot nine, is mostly a rewrite, and not all functionality has been ported yet.
 Patches are very welcome for restoring the full functionality.

-.. note:: Security Note

-    Please note that any user having access to your irc channel or can PM the bot will be able to create or stop builds :bug:`3377`.

 .. code-block:: python